Albert-Gao/blog/source/_posts/how-to-setup-your-own-paas-with-dokku-node-react-mongodb-nginx.md

 <!--more-->

-I use Ubuntu 18 x64, it should be more or less the same.
+I use Ubuntu 18 x64, it should be more or less the same if you use other Linux distribution.
 I assume you start everything from scratch, I mean, a fresh newly installed OS.

 ## 1.Install Dokku on your host